exotica-jewelry/multietch-dev/README.md

 This will generate the Hugo site in `public` with minification turned on.

 Note that `public` is excluded from the repo in `.gitignore`, so this command should be run from a GitHub Action or other CI to build the site.
+To build a version optimized for GitHub Pages, run:

+`npm run build:gh-pages`

 If you want to build a flat version of the development site, with drafts and future-scheduled posts included and minification disabled, use: